vinodres/DITestingWithQuartz/README.md

 If you were to use a database context instance such as EF6 IDBContext and want to dispose it along the lines of web api Request/Response, but also like to dispose it at the end of each scheduled job, it is possible with the way Unity is configured in this sample project.

+#Important
+Following 3 files have most of the important configuration details

+* UnityMvcActivator.cs - setup asp.net mvc / webapi and unity DI with PerRequestLifetimeManager
+* QuartzStartup.cs - setup quartz scheduler and unity DI with HierarchicalLifetimeManager
+* UnityConfig.cs - setup type registrations with unity DI

 #Dependencies

 This project internally uses following dependencies